batpox/SimpleLangInterpreter/README.md

 When satisfied with the results, copy the .cs Generated files up to the top-level Generated folder for building/debugging/running.
 Following the ANTLR recommendations, the generated files are *never* modified.
 Rather the methods are overwritten in the SimpleLangCustomVisitor.cs file.

-The output is written to a c:\temp\interpreterOutput.txt (in main of program.cs).
+The console output is redirected to a interpreterOutput.txt file in the user's documentation foldere.

 This is ongoing.
 Next steps:
 A. Adding complex type